Skip to main content

 Instructions

 Reschedule a confirmed or pending booking to new dates with automatic repricing and Stripe charge/refund.
-Use when the guest wants to change dates on an existing booking.
+Use when the guest wants to change dates on an existing booking — if the guest wants to end the stay entirely rather than move it, use hemmabo_booking_cancel instead.
 Do not use if cancelled or if a protocol compatibility client reports completed — check hemmabo_booking_status first.
 Requires Authorization: Bearer token (MCP_API_KEY or OAuth).
-Destructive write that may charge or refund via Stripe.
+Destructive write: the original dates are released back to the host calendar and the original price no longer applies — the booking keeps the same reservationId (updated in place, never recreated), and the price difference is charged or refunded via Stripe.
 Rate-limited per token.
-Identify the existing booking by reservationId, then give the new stay as newCheckIn/newCheckOut (newCheckIn strictly before newCheckOut); the date change drives automatic repricing and a Stripe charge or refund for the difference.
+Identify the existing booking by reservationId, then give the new stay as newCheckIn/newCheckOut (newCheckIn strictly before newCheckOut); the new night count re-prices the stay exactly like a fresh quote.

 Input Schema